 Miguel Cervantes, the seventeenth century writer and military commander, did many stints in the clink over the span of his life, one of which provided enough repose for the completion of the prologue to his seminal work, Don Quixote.
 The popular idiom, tilting at windmills, flowed forth from the nib of Cervantes’s quill in 1605, and four hundred years later, at the end of my trial, it was uttered by the pitiless judge who lowered the gavel on my conviction.

 Le Morte d’Arthur, by Sir Thomas Malory, is the first cradle to grave account of King Arthur’s fabled existence.
 Malory compiled the tome from pre-existing French and English sources while serving a deuce (1468-1470) in London’s Newgate penitentiary for rape and theft.
-The fact that he died soon after his release suggests the writing process may have taken a physical toll, or perhaps he knew Le Morte d’Arthur would secure his legacy, effectively immortalizing him.
-Some men want nothing more than to make their mark on the world, and with that achieved many of them struggle to find reason for hanging around.
-Did he ‘do the Dutch’, as we say in prison?
+The fact that he died soon after his release suggests the writing process took a physical toll.
+Or perhaps it was a case of him knowing the book would secure his legacy, immortalizing him.
+Some men want nothing more than to make their mark on the world, and when that’s achieved they struggle to find reason for hanging around.
+Did he ‘do the Dutch,’ as we say in prison?
 I think a nihilistic streak was indeed at play.
 I mean, why else would a distinguished former member of parliament choose to become a career criminal?

-Sir Walter Raleigh was in the Tower of London, mouldering through thirteen years of penal servitude for conspiring against James I when he penned, The History of the World Volume 1.
+Sir Walter Raleigh, who I had studied in high school history class, was in the Tower of London, mouldering through thirteen years of penal servitude for conspiring against James I when he penned The History of the World Volume 1.
 Plans for subsequent volumes were lopped off along with his head in 1618, and upon seeing the blade of the executioner’s axe, Raleigh remarked: “This is a sharp medicine, but it is a physician for all diseases and miseries.”

-De Profundis, by Oscar Wilde, is an essay on spirituality and faith, composed while he was imprisoned in Reading jail on charges of gross indecency.
+De Profundis, by Oscar Wilde, is an essay on spirituality and faith composed while he was imprisoned in Reading jail on charges of gross indecency.
 Dedicated to his boyfriend, ‘Bosie’ (Lord Alfred Douglas), the essay’s first half recounts the gay love affairs preceding his sensational trial and ultimate conviction.
-The second half focuses on his spiritual development over the course of his incarceration i.e. his identification with Jesus Christ.
-Tragically, the poor conditions inside the jail left Wilde in a constant state of illness.
-After being released, he lived in exile, in Rouen, France, under an assumed name but was never able to regain his health, and three years later, he died, impoverished and alone.
+The second half focuses on his spiritual development over the course of his incarceration i.e., his identification with Christ.
+Tragically, the poor conditions inside the jail left him in a constant state of illness.
+After being released, he lived in exile in Rouen, France, under an assumed name but was never able to regain his health, and three years later, he died, diseased, impoverished, and alone.

-There were three other pertinent books, two of which were recommended by my agent; however, they had been omitted from the prison library’s catalogue on account of their inappropriate content, and they are as follows:
+There were three other pertinent books, two of which were recommended by my agent; however, they had been omitted from the prison library’s catalogue on account of their inappropriateness.
+My agent availed me of their content, in summarized form, as follows:

 Our Lady of Flowers, by Jean Genet, graphically details the life of a drag queen in the robust homosexual underworld of 1930s-40s Paris.
 Genet, who spent his early years as a homeless male prostitute and petty criminal, wrote the novel while serving time in prison for theft.

-Mein Kampf, was, of course, the title not mentioned by my agent, who, like my lawyer, is an Ashkenazi Jew.
-To call it a work of literature would be unethical and entirely absurd.
-However, it does hold a certain degree of relevance as an historical document published at the outset of what could be called the darkest period in humanity’s troubled existence.
-Technically, it’s the autobiography of a thirty-six-year-old frustrated painter who received the Iron Cross First Class medal while serving as an infantryman in the Great War.
-Despite the distinguished decoration, his fellow soldiers had reason to call him a “rear area pig” because he was always devising ways to avoid being placed on the front lines.
-Nonetheless, he thought himself a hero in high polish jackboots, returning home from battle with a burning desire to right the wrongs of the world by exterminating everyone who practised the religion of those who twice rejected his application to the Vienna Academy of Fine Arts.
+Mein Kampf, was, of course, the third banned yet pertinent book.
+For obvious reasons, it didn’t get mentioned by my agent, who, like my attorney, is an Ashkenazi Jew.
+To call it a work of literature would be unethical and entirely absurd, however, it holds a certain degree of relevance as an historical document published at the outset of what could be called the darkest period in humanity’s troubled existence.
+The infamy surrounding this publication is such that I can say the following without actually having read it: Mein Kampf is the autobiography of a thirty-six-year-old frustrated painter who received the Iron Cross First Class medal while serving as an infantryman in the Great War.
+Despite the failed painter’s military decoration, his fellow soldiers called him a “rear area pig” because he was always devising ways to avoid the front lines.
+Nonetheless, he thought himself a righteous hero, and returned home from battle with a burning desire to punish everyone who practised the religion of those who twice rejected his application to the Vienna Academy of Fine Arts.